 As your project grows, cramming everything into one CLAUDE.md gets unwieldy.
 Anthropic recommends keeping it under 200 lines for best adherence.
 Here's how I scale it.

-I use .claude/rules/ with path-scoped files.
-For example:
+I use .claude/rules/ with path-scoped files:

 .claude/